Visit the Victorian seaport town of Port Townsend in Washington State.

 Port Townsend Brewing Company (330 10th Street) brews over 10 ales, served in a cheerful taproom with a small beer garden outside (check hours, must be 21+).

-The Olympic Peninsula is at the forefront of a cider and mead boom, with popular cideries like Finnriver, Alpenfire and Eaglemount, and the Wilderbee Farm meadery.
+The Olympic Peninsula is at the forefront of a cider and mead boom, so check out these 4 popular options near Port Townsend.

 Eaglemount Winery/Cidery (1893 South Jacob Miller Road) is a 10 minute drive southwest of Port Townsend (check hours).
 Eaglemount is at the site of a historic 12-acre farm and orchard, and includes a tasting room, event space and the Arcadia Inn (1908).
 The fruit for the cider comes from an 1880s homestead orchard, and the wine grapes are sourced from Eastern Washington.

-Uptown Port Townsend is easy to get to, just a 10 minute walk past Haller Fountain and up the stairs to Taylor Avenue.
-It's where the well to do ship captains and merchants once built their Victorian mansions, to get away from all the riff raff at the Port Townsend waterfront!
+Port Townsend's Uptown area is easy to get to, and is a 10 minute walk up the stairs at Haller Fountain.
+It's where the well to do ship captains and merchants once built their Victorian mansions, to get away from all the riff raff at the Port Townsend waterfront.
+Today it's home to specialty food stores, an upscale restaurant, and market.

-Lawrence Street Provisions (1031 Lawrence Street) is in a chic neighborhood space inside an old gas station in Port Townsend Uptown.
+Lawrence Street Provisions (1031 Lawrence Street) is inside an old gas station in Port Townsend's Uptown.
 It's next-door to fine dining restaurant Finistere, and is the brainchild of the restaurant's chef, who was forced to sell pasta and sauces out of her bistro due to 2020 COVID restaurant shutdowns.
 The concept was a hit, and gradually expanded to the space next door.

 Soak on the Sound (242 Monroe Street) offers the Pacific Northwest's only saltwater soaking tubs, in either private rooms or a community pool.
 Each tub contains 10 to 20 pounds of salt, with reputed health benefits like improved circulation and pain relief.
 You can also book finnish sauna rooms, and therapeutic massages (check hours & admission).